Hannes Trautloft: Battle of Britain and Balkans campaign

 Command was transferred on 25 August and Trautloft was promoted to Major (major).
 At the time, JG 54 was based at Campagne-lès-Guines and also fighting against the RAF, either escorting bombers to England or flying combat air patrols.
 Trautloft claimed his first aerial victory with JG 54 that very same day.
 At 20:20, he claimed a Spitfire over the English Channel.
 Trautloft claimed two further aerial victories against the RAF, bringing his total to eight victories claimed during World War II.
 This includes a Hawker Hurricane shot down over Maidstone on 7 September, and a Spritfire claimed on 27 October over Ashford.
 On 15 September, the Luftwaffe embarked on an all-out attack against London which later dubbed the Battle of Britain Day.
 The next day, Trautloft met with his three group commanders at Campagne-lès-Guines, these were Hauptmann Hubertus von Bonin of I. Gruppe, Hauptmann Dietrich Hrabak of II.
 Gruppe, and the acting Gruppenkommandeur of III.
 Gruppe, Oberleutnant Günther Scholz.
 The topics of discussion where the poor radio discipline and the concern regarding overclaiming of aerial victories.
 On 2 November, Trautloft's Bf 109s E-3 (Werknummer 724—factory number) was damaged by a squib load but he managed to land the aircraft safely.
 On 20 November, the Geschwaderstab began transferring to Germany for a period of rest and maintenance, arriving at Dortmund Airfield on 3 December.
 The unit stayed in Dortmund until 15 January 1941, when it was ordered to Le Mans Airfield in France.
 On 29 March, JG 53 was withdrawn from France and ordered to Graz-Thalerhof in preparation for the Balkans campaign.

 The Geschwaderstab remained in Graz-Thalerhof until 14 April and relocated to Deta.
 The next day, the Geschwaderstab moved again, this time to Pančevo Airfield where it remained until 19 April.
 Following the capitulation of Yugoslavia JG 54 was ordered to Belgrade.
-Trautloft's Bf 109s E-3 (Werknummer 724) was again damaged on 22 April in a forced landing at Fünfkirchen, present-day Pécs, following engine failure.
+Trautloft's Bf 109s E-3 (Werknummer 724) was again damaged on 22 April in a forced landing at Pécs, following engine failure.
 On 25 April, JG 54 was ordered to return to Germany, arriving at Airfield Stolp-Reitz in Pomerania, present-day Słupsk, on 3 May.
 The Geschwaderstab did not claim any aerial victories during the Balkans campaign.